newlandsvalley/purescript-js-fileio/README.md

 ## To build the Halogen example

-cd to the halogen-example directory and run:

-    npm run build
+    npm run halogen-example

-And then navigate to the __dist__ directory.
+And then navigate to the __halogen_example/dist__ directory.